BIGJRA/BIGJRA.github.io/reborn.md

 Good news: it's not a 12v6.
 Bad news: Bennett and Laura use Bug and Grass types on the most broken field effect in the game that we haven't yet seen even once: Flower Garden, with natural Rain to boot.
 Flower Garden has 5 stages, each stage essentially being more beneficial for their team than the last.
 It starts at Stage 1, but the Synthetic Seeds on the leads will automatically bump it up to Stage 3.
 With three more seeds in the back, Venusaur's Bloom Doom, Lilligant's Growth, and three users of Nature Power which becomes Growth, the field will stage up for each.
 Swarm will always be on, boosting Volcarona and Galvantula's Bug Buzz, and gets an additional boost on Stages 3 and 5.
 If used at Stage 1 or 3, Growth will get powered up, so watch out for that.
 Grass moves get increasingly powerful as the stage increases, and Bug moves have boosts specifically on Stages 2 and 4.
 The five Synthetic Seeds also boost Special Defense and grant Ingrain, which is four times as powerful on Stage 4 specifically.
 Oh, and in Stages 4 and 5, Chlorophyll will always be on, meaning half of their Pokemon will consistently outspeed and destroy your team with their field-boosted moves.
 Lots to try to remember even though you can't access the field notes during the fight.

 One thing to consider is just using the field yourself.
 If you can spare a party slot or two, you can bring a few Pokemon optimized for Stage 5 Flower Field and go off.
 Bennett and Laura only take advantage of maybe half of the boosts this field provides, so you can try to just overwhelm them yourself if you want.
 For example, Sweet Scent at Stage 5 lowers Eva, Def, and SpD by 3 stages each, so using this move with something fast can set up your other Pokemon for easy knockouts.
-Flower Shield and Flower Veil grant massive defense boosts to your Pokemon and Grass type allies, meaning you can just out-tank your Grass-type opponents by targeting the Bug-types first.
+Flower Shield and Flower Veil grant massive defense boosts to your Pokemon and Grass type allies, meaning you can just out-tank your Grass type opponents by targeting the Bug types first.
 Infestation does a massive 1/3 HP each turn, so if you can get this move out and wait out a few turns, you can easily clean up that way.
 Nature Power is Growth up until Stage 5, when it becomes Petal Blizzard, meaning this move will allow your Pokemon to set up and sweep all in one!
 You can also use your own offensive Bug moves - fighting Swarm users with Swarm users may be smart, or you can carefully keep the field at Stage 4 in order to benefit from those boosts.

 Or, you can try to fight the Flower Field directly.
 Cut gets a 1.5x boost and deals an additional 2x damage to Grass types, meaning it can effectively hit with 150 Power against the Grass types.
 Cut and X-Scissor cut down the stage by one, meaning once all the seeds are exhausted, you may be able to keep the Stage relatively low.
 Using the Poisonium-Z to fire off a Acid Downpour will instantly take the field back to Stage 1.
 With good timing this will allow you to halt their momentum and hopefully get some of your own going.